 Recipe Success Tips

 - Dividing the Whoopie Pie Batter Evenly.
-To make even size chocolate pies, use a cookie scooper or weigh the batter as you scoop it.
+To make even-sized chocolate pies, use a cookie scooper or weigh the batter as you scoop it.

 - Filling Piping Tips.
 Always pipe room-temperature filling, as refrigerated whoopie pie filling can be too stiff or firm to pipe.
 If you don't have a piping bag, you can use a Ziploc bag; just cut off a corner of the bag and pipe the filling through that.
 Alternatively, you can also just spread the filling with an offset spatula.